inlets/inlets.dev/blog/_posts/2021-03-15-scaling-inlets.md

 What is the result of installing this chart:

-- a Pod with the inlets PRO server is running
+- a Pod with the inlets Pro server is running
 - a Control Plane service of type ClusterIP is created, exposing port 8123
 - an Ingress is created with the wildcard certificate, making the Control Plane service available in a secure manner
 - a Data Plane service of type ClusterIP is created, exposing port 8080

-This means that a inlets PRO client can connect to the Control Plane using the proper domain name, e.g. `wss://keycloak-tunnel.inlets.example.com`, and can punch out port 8080, making it accessible from only within this cluster, because of type ClusterIP.
+This means that a inlets Pro client can connect to the Control Plane using the proper domain name, e.g. `wss://keycloak-tunnel.inlets.example.com`, and can punch out port 8080, making it accessible from only within this cluster, because of type ClusterIP.

-## Scaling inlets PRO tunnels with the Helm chart
+## Scaling inlets Pro tunnels with the Helm chart

 Now that we have created a first tunnel, it is time to add all the other required tunnel.
 As demonstrated, the Helm chart is more convenient than creating and managing individual virtual machines to get everything up and running and can be installed many times to create different tunnels.